awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-policy.md

 ### Bucket policy that allows GET requests from specific referers<a name="aws-properties-s3-policy--examples--Bucket_policy_that_allows_GET_requests_from_specific_referers"></a>

- The following sample is a bucket policy that is attached to the AWSDOC\-EXAMPLE\-BUCKET bucket and allows GET requests that originate from www\.example\.com and example\.net:
+ The following sample is a bucket policy that is attached to the DOC\-EXAMPLE\-BUCKET bucket and allows GET requests that originate from www\.example\.com and example\.net:

 #### JSON<a name="aws-properties-s3-policy--examples--Bucket_policy_that_allows_GET_requests_from_specific_referers--json"></a>